-Once you’ve chosen your niche, you can move on to the next stage in the process of starting your poetry blog.
+Once you’ve chosen your niche, you can move on to the next stage and start writing your poetry blog.

 3. Choose Your Blogging Platform

 Now that you know what direction you want to take your poetry blog, it’s time to choose your blogging platform from many great blogging platforms in the market.

 Your poetry blog needs a home on the Internet.
 That’s what your blogging platform is.
-There are free and paid blogging platforms, both of which come with their own set of pros and cons.
+There are free and paid blogging platforms with their own pros and cons.

-And while you can “rent” a home for your blog by using some of the free blogging platforms like Blogger, Wix, and Squarespace, it’s always a better alternative to actually “build” your own house by using a self-hosted blogging platform.
+And while you can “rent” a home for your blog by using free blogging platforms like Blogger, Wix, and Squarespace, it’s always a better alternative to actually “build” your own house by using a self-hosted blogging platform.

 The reason for this is that free blogging options often come with a host of drawbacks, such as: